Sixth Street Specialty Lending (TSLX)

 Sixth Street Specialty Lending Quarterly Debt-to-Equity Ratio

-10. Key Takeaways from Sixth Street Specialty Lending’s Q3 Results
+10. Key Takeaways from Sixth Street Specialty Lending’s Q4 Results

 It was encouraging to see Sixth Street Specialty Lending beat analysts’ revenue expectations this quarter.
-On the other hand, its EPS missed.
-Overall, this was a softer quarter.
-The stock traded down 2% to $21.86 immediately after reporting.
+The stock traded up 1.1% to $20.34 immediately following the results.

 11. Is Now The Time To Buy Sixth Street Specialty Lending?

-Sixth Street Specialty Lending falls short of our quality standards.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining pre-tax profit margin shows the business has become less efficient.
-And while the company’s above-average ROE suggests its management team has made good investment decisions, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Sixth Street Specialty Lending doesn’t pass our quality test.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.